VIRMSKVLL/Bouquet-KDE/README.md

 ## (TODO: MAKE MORE DETAILED)
 - Cursors are modified from their original state, included theme assets were painstakingly made by VIRMSKVLL
 - Original Bouquet start logo by VIRMSKVLL
-- Scientifica Font by Nivuu (presumably I'm not sure due to it being lost media now but being part of the original Suite)
+- Scientifica Font by Niivu (presumably I'm not sure due to it being lost media now but being part of the original Suite)
-- Color scheme and original design concept by Nivuu
+- Color scheme and original design concept by Niivu
-- Original unmodified cursors by Nivuu
+- Original unmodified cursors by Niivu
-- Extra icons for explorer from Newatta ripped by Nivuu i think???
+- Extra icons for explorer from Newatta ripped by Niivu i think???
 - Wallpapers include credits were possible from memory, though some have been colour alterered to fit the theme I understand that is not room to take full credit.
 - Modified system24 Discord Theme by refact0r
 - Hammer++ assets dll belongs to Hammer++ and the valve corperation.